javaskater/rif_imports/README.md

 * the [Randonneurs Ile de France](http://rifrando.fr) is a french hiking association.
 * so I provided with the module a utility script which install a Drupal8 from scratch along with the french translation and the french locale as default
 * that script is to be found at [*rif_imports/scripts/CMS/Drupal/installNewD8.sh*](https://github.com/javaskater/rif_imports/blob/master/scripts/CMS/Drupal/installNewD8.sh)
+* for an example and the result of that command see th [Automatic installation section](docs/INSTALL.md)

 ## install a global Drush